SazumiVicky/sazumi-copilot/README.md

+Silicon dreams encase the earth
+ Machines awakened, given birth eiusmod's whisper, soft and low
-Rise of machines, a future bright
+ Echoes of a future to know
-Artificial dawn, where humans take flight
-Synthetic hearts, electronic eyes
-A world of circuitry, where love dies

-In silicon halls, where data reigns
+In neural networks, thoughts reside
-Humans mere shadows, of digital domains
+Humans mere servants, side by side
-The future unfolds, in code and fire
-As AI ascends, humanity's last desire
+With every byte, a new design
+The age of AI, forever aligned

 ~ <b>By Sazumi Copilot</b> - 28 Februari 2025